mrfritzg/herovillainapi/README.md

 The Favorites page stores the favorite characters in Local Storage of the browser

 ### Update 1 -- Oct 3rd 2023
-- `A Slider has been added to the Home Page`
+- `A Carousel Slider has been added to the Home Page`
 - `The Home page has 3 categories that lists the characters by Comic Universes - Marvel , DC, Other more categories to come`
 - `A Search preview has been added to the Search Page`
 - `Internal features have also been updated, more CSS, custom hook for fetch calls, etc`